claudiocapanema/fedpredict/README.md

 ## Components

-FedPredict-Client is placed on the client-side and the features of its versions are listed below:
+FedPredict-Client is placed on the client side and the features of its versions are listed below:

 | Module               | Static clients | Dynamic clients | Static heterogeneous data | Dynamic heterogeneous data |
 |:---------------------|     :---:      |     :---:     |:-------------------------:|:--------------------------:|
 | FedPredict Client    |    :heavy_check_mark:   |    :heavy_check_mark:   |             :heavy_check_mark:              |              :heavy_check_mark:              |

-FedPredict-Server is placed on the server-side and is responsible for compressing the shared global model parameters.
+FedPredict-Server is placed on the server side and is responsible for compressing the shared global model parameters.

 ### Citing